telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 	}
 {{endregion}}

-This will create new Appointment with Subject the Name of the dropped customer as shown below:
+This will create a new Appointment with the Subject being the Name of the dropped customer as shown below:

 ![scheduleview features draganddrop 1](images/scheduleview_features_draganddrop_1.png)

 ### CoerceDraggedItems(DragDropState state)

 __CoerceDraggedItems__(*DragDropState* state) - Initializes the drag operation.
 This method could be used to filter the selected appointments.
 This method allows adding or removing Appointments to the selection depending on a specific condition.
-For example if you need to filter the dragged Appointments by the Resource in order to move all the Appointments with the current Resource the following way:
+For example, if you need to filter the dragged Appointments by the Resource in order to move all the Appointments with the current Resource, you do it the following way:

 #### __C#__